1.6.2 All-College Governance Standing Committees

 The executive officer to whom the standing committee reports is responsible for notifying the appropriate council that a vacancy or vacancies exist and for ensuring that such vacancies are filled.

-The provost and vice president for academic affairs (or his/her designated representative) as a non-voting member; the dean of each of the schools; two faculty members from each school, selected by the faculty of the respective schools; three additional faculty members elected by the faculty of the whole college with the election to be supervised by Faculty Council; one additional faculty member from Faculty Council, selected by Faculty Council (Faculty Council may establish specific criteria for faculty membership); one student from each school selected by Student Government Association by the end of the previous spring semester (the Student Government Association may establish specific criteria for student membership); the librarian (or his/her designated representative) as a nonvoting member; the director of international programs as a non-voting member; and the registrar (or his/her designated representative) as a non-voting member.
+The provost and vice president for educational affairs (or his/her designated representative) as a non-voting member; the dean of each of the schools; two faculty members from each school, selected by the faculty of the respective schools; three additional faculty members elected by the faculty of the whole college with the election to be supervised by Faculty Council; one additional faculty member from Faculty Council, selected by Faculty Council (Faculty Council may establish specific criteria for faculty membership); one student from each school selected by Student Government Association by the end of the previous spring semester (the Student Government Association may establish specific criteria for student membership); the Student Government Association vice president of academics as a nonvoting member; the librarian (or his/her designated representative) as a nonvoting member; the associate vice president for academic and student affairs as a non-voting member; and the registrar (or his/her designated representative) as a non-voting member.

 The committee shall elect a chairperson from among its faculty members.
 The procedure for electing a chairperson is as follows:

-- Nominations will be accepted during the last regularly scheduled APC meeting of the academic year.
+- Nominations will be accepted during the next to last regularly scheduled APC meeting of the fall semester.

 - While the election results will be announced as soon as votes are tallied, the chair-elect will normally take office no later than the beginning of the following academic year.
 However, by mutual agreement, the outgoing and incoming chairs may determine an earlier date for this transition.

 The date of transition is not particularly critical.
 However, it is important that a chairperson be available during the summer months in the event that the administration requires his or her consultation.